bmo-io/website/docs/content/resources/os/basic/_index.md

   to interact with the system.
 - [resource management](---), which ensures efficient and fair allocation of CPU, memory, storage, and other resources.
+- [isolation](---) which enforces boundaries between applications to prevent interference and enhance security.

 These techniques build **abstractions** that make the system more convenient and easier to use.
-Furthermore, an Operating System must deliver high performance by minimizing overhead, all while ensuring strong isolation and protection between concurrently running applications.
+All while ensuring strong isolation and protection between concurrently running applications.